 Even though regional exhibitions are separate from the Global Exhibition program, it is important to follow the guidelines outlined below.
 This applies to juried exhibitions as well as non-juried showcases and regional trunk shows - all types will require approval.
 This ensures that each region has a well-thought-out plan for the exhibition and that a consistent level of professionalism is maintained from initial planning to completion.

 Not a Regional Rep?
 If you are interested in coordinating a regional exhibition in your region, please make sure you contact your Regional Rep first.

 The first step in planning a Regional Exhibition is to develop your Exhibition Proposal (downloadable form), which will help pull together all the necessary details.
-In addition to defining the requirements of the call, you will need find an appropriate venue (or venues) and develop a budget.
+In addition to defining the requirements of the call, you will need to find an appropriate venue (or venues) and develop a budget.
 The final step is to get your proposal approved by the Regional Exhibition Coordinator.